-In addition, I noticed that there were some parts in the writing that were vague.
+In addition, I noticed that there were some parts of the writing that was vague.
 Some of the things were not explained properly and it just made plot holes.
 Thus, it was a vague piece of writing.

 Finally, let us move on to the characters section!